JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 ## Conclusions

+Its definitely hard to sale sth to people.

 I believe in some podcast from A. Hormozi he says: *Sell to rich people, they pay more/better*

 It was such a very simple statement, and how much truth there is inside of it :)

-With these setups ends my custom/individual website creation.
+With these 2 setups ends my custom/individual website creation.
+For good.

+> I will show the DIY way to anyone that can be interested, but it wont be a

-Time to scale with all the learnings.
+Time to scale with all the learnings: bring more clients, automatically and ones that actually see/can get value on a site.

 Because its not about the tech stack, but the solutions provided.

-The simper wins and it seems that for now there wont be a flaskcms2.0.
+Simplicity always wins and it seems that for now there wont be a flaskcms2.0.

 What it can be is some status pages on the services provided:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/uptime-kuma" title="Uptime Kuma | Docker Config 🐋 ↗" >}}
-  {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/kener" title="Kener | Docker Config 🐋 ↗" >}}
+  {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/kener" title="Kener Status Pages | Docker Config 🐋 ↗" >}}
 {{< /cards >}}

 ### Lately I...

+This year ive tried a lot, and lately these ones:

 1. Have tried **Cursor**: https://cursor.com/dashboard